hkamran80/articles/markdown/articles/cloudflare-remote-access-home-assistant.md

 There are two parts to this step.
 Part one allows connections from any browser or device, as long as it is not the mobile apps.
-Part two allows connections exclusively from the mobile apps.[^2] For the best experience, follow both parts.
+Part two allows connections exclusively from the mobile apps.
+For the best experience, follow both parts.

 ### Part One: Cloudflare Access